rszheng/Ethereum-Develop/JavaScript-API.md

 ## Examples with the web3 APIs

-Let's begin with an empty working directory and do some easy-to-follow examples.
+Let's begin with an empty work directory and do some easy-to-follow examples.

 **Setting up**
 In your commandline window: